isuihko/jSelolaskuri/README.md

 8.8.2018 Small modifications to form, e.g. instruction that Enter calculates in vastustajanSelo field.
 Version date 8.8.2018.

 12.8.2018 Edit menu with cut/copy/paste.
 Can copy to and paste from clipboard opponents/results field.
+Version date 12.8.2018.

+14.8.2018 Testing modifications, simplifications e.g. using default values if some data was not defined.
+Now also uses enums for thinking time and match result.
+No changes to operation so not changed version date.

 ------